plone/training/mastering-plone/views_2.rst

 Using helper-methods from :py:class:`DefaultView`
 -------------------------------------------------

+In the previous section we used :py:class:`BrowserView` as the base-class for :py:class:`TalkView`.

 Dexterity comes with a nice helper-class suited for views of content-types: The :py:class:`DefaultView` base class in :py:mod:`plone.dexterity`.
-It only works for Dexterity Objects and has some very useful properties available to the template:
+It has some very useful properties available to use in the template:

 * :py:attr:`view.w` is a dictionary of all the display widgets, keyed by field names.
 This includes widgets from alternative fieldsets.
 * :py:attr:`view.widgets` contains a list of widgets in schema order for the default fieldset.